 Please allow 24 hours (not including weekends or holidays) for responses to your emails.
 If you do not receive a response during this time frame, please send another e-mail to the TA or instructor.
-Be sure to use the email addresses listed at the beginning of this syllabus (do not use the mail feature in E-learning for a second request).
+Be sure to use the email addresses listed at the beginning of this syllabus (do not use the mail feature in E-learning).

-STEP 3: If your question is of a technical nature, including difficulties with e-Learning, please contact the UF helpdesk at helpdesk@ufl.edu}, or (352) 392-4357; they are located in the ground floor of the Hub.
+STEP 3: If your question is of a technical nature, including difficulties with e-Learning, please contact the UF helpdesk at learning-support@ufl.edu, or (352) 392-4357; they are located in the ground floor of the Hub.